Who Pays For Appraisal And Inspection In Connecticut BANNER Connecticut

 In the real estate market of Connecticut, knowing about appraisal fees is important.
 These fees differ based on the type of property being assessed.

-Appraisal vs. Inspection_ Who Pays Plainville
+Appraisal vs. Inspection_ Who Pays Connecticut

 • For single-family homes, appraisal costs usually range from $300 to $450.
 This variation depends on the complexity of the property and its location within Connecticut.